 Specialize in Toxicology

-From the Society for Academic Emergency Medicine comes the Michael P. Spadafora Medical Toxicology Scholarships.
-Named in honor of an emergency medical doctor whose passion was toxicology, the award singles out an exemplary candidate who shares the same passion and career goals.
-Candidates must have experience in medical toxicology and the awards cover expenses that get them to annual conferences on the topic.
+The Society for Academic Emergency Medicine issues Michael P. Spadafora Medical Toxicology Scholarships, named to honor an emergency medical doctor whose passion was toxicology.
+The award singles out exemplary candidates who share the same passion and career goals embodied by Dr. Spadafora’s legacy.
+Qualified candidates have experience in medical toxicology, and are seeking funding required to attend annual conferences and continuing education events.

-The American Academy of Clinical Toxicology provides annual scholarships that cover travel expenses to and from annual conferences.
-Eligible candidates must be participating in research projects being presented at the meeting and have a financial need for the funding.
-Awards vary based on need and location.
+The American Academy of Clinical Toxicology provides annual scholarships that cover travel expenses for winners to attend annual conferences.
+Eligible candidates are participating in research projects being presented at the annual conference, and display financial need paying for ongoing toxicology research.
+Awards vary based on available funding and specific research requirements.

 The Northern California Regional Chapter of the Society of Environmental Toxicology and Chemistry funds student research scholarships each year.
-Eligible candidates may be undergrad or grad students who require funding in order to complete research projects.
-Subject area must be environmental toxicology.
+Eligible candidates are undergraduates and graduate-level students who require funding to complete research projects.
+Research subject areas must be related to environmental toxicology.

-The American Chemical Society delivers scholarships designed only for minority students whose majors are located within the realm of chemistry, including toxicology.
-Eligible applicants must qualify based on ethnic criteria combined with academic scores and financial need for the funding.
-Awards are up to $3,000.
+The American Chemical Society delivers scholarships designated for minority students whose majors are in scientific areas like chemistry and toxicology.
+Eligible applicants qualify based on ethnic criteria, combined with high academic performance and exceptional financial need paying for college.
+Awards are valued up to $3,000 each.

-- By nomination of faculty comes the Toxicology Leadership Award, which recognizes a student whose commitment to the major is best demonstrated through their activities and people skills.
+- By nomination of faculty, qualified recipients earn the Toxicology Leadership Award, which recognizes students whose commitment to the major is demonstrated through their leadership activities.

 Penn State University students enrolled in the College of Agricultural Sciences Veterinary and Biomedical Sciences Department qualify for two distinct scholarships.
 These endowed awards recognize academic achievement and contributions to the field: